kubedb/docs/docs/guides/mysql/upgrading/majorversion/standalone.md

 my-upgrade-major-standalone   Upgrade   Successful   3m57s
 ```

 We can see from the above output that the `MySQLOpsRequest` has succeeded.
-If you describe the `MySQLOpsRequest` you will see that the `MySQL`, `StatefulSet`, and its `Pod` have updated with a new image.
+If we describe the `MySQLOpsRequest`, we shall see that the `MySQL`, `StatefulSet`, and its `Pod` have updated with a new image.

 ```console
 $ kubectl describe myops -n demo my-upgrade-major-standalone